djaumann/test-repo-3d-mag/docs/quickstart-guide.rst

   * - Magnet (diametrically magnetized)
     - For example something like `this <https://www.digikey.de/de/products/detail/radial-magnets-inc/8170/5400486>`_
   * - Pin headers (8 pins, male and female)
-    - For example something like this `this <https://www.digikey.de/de/products/detail/te-connectivity-amp-connectors/5-146280-4/5008688>`_
+    - For example something like `this <https://www.digikey.de/de/products/detail/te-connectivity-amp-connectors/5-146280-4/5008688>`_
   * - Micro-USB to USB-A cable
     - For example something like `this <https://www.digikey.de/de/products/detail/molex/0687840002/1952431>`_